 Let’s face it, people love acronyms.
 And chances are that if you’re even remotely connected to the diabetes community, “CGM” is a term you hear and see tossed around often.

-For those who don’t know, CGM is short for continuous glucose monitor.
-But even for those familiar with the term, it can be hard to figure out what a CGM does exactly, how to choose the right one, how to determine costs and insurance coverage, and where to buy one.
+As a reminder, CGM stands for “continuous glucose monitor.”
+Even those familiar with the term can find it challenging to figure out what a CGM does exactly, how to choose the right one, how to determine cost and insurance coverage, and where to buy one.

 Enter this DiabetesMine primer on continuous glucose monitoring.
 We’ll start with the basics and seek to answer all the nuts-and-bolts questions we can.

-Whether you’re a newly diagnosed adult with type 1 or type 2 diabetes, a parent or guardian of a child with type 1, or a diabetes caregiver, we hope this overview will provide the answers you seek.
+Whether you’re a newly diagnosed adult with any type of diabetes, a parent or guardian of a child with type 1 diabetes (T1D), or a caregiver, we hope this overview will provide the answers you seek.

-A continuous glucose monitoring system, or CGM for short, is a compact medical system that continuously monitors your blood sugar levels in more or less real time (there’s normally a five-minute interval between readings).
+A CGM is a compact medical system that continuously monitors your glucose levels in more or less real time (there’s normally a 5-minute interval between readings).

-To use a CGM, you insert a small sensor onto your abdomen that includes a tiny cannula that penetrates the skin.
+To use a CGM, you insert a small sensor onto your abdomen (or arm) with a tiny plastic tube known as a cannula penetrating the top layer of skin.
 An adhesive patch holds the sensor in place, allowing it to take glucose readings in interstitial fluid (the fluid that surrounds cells in the body) throughout the day and night.
-Generally, the sensors have to be replaced every 10 to 14 days.
+Generally, the sensors have to be replaced every 7 to 14 days.

 A small, reusable transmitter connected to the sensor allows the system to send real-time readings wirelessly to a monitor device that displays your blood glucose data.
 Some systems come with a dedicated monitor, and some now display the information via a smartphone app, so you don’t even need to carry an extra device around with you.